 - Firm Definition – Section 0.A.12 requires that, “firms must be defined as an investment firm, subsidiary, or division held out to clients or prospective clients as a distinct business entity.”
 For many entities, the OCIO is separated from the advisory business through its own legal entity or regulatory registration.
 However, for those that are not, the OCIO will need to determine the definition of the firm which can lead to the separation of the portfolios and assets that will be part of the distinct business entity.
 These decisions will ultimately determine the size of the OCIO, how it is marketed, and composite construction.
 The firm’s definition is often a main factor in many of the other issues a firm coming into compliance will face.

-Join us on Thursday, November 15 at 11 a.m.
-ET for our complimentary webcast discussing the main challenges for OCIOs to claim compliance with the GIPS standards and the industry best practices on how to navigate through these.
-Register today.
+Watch our complimentary webcast discussing the main challenges for OCIOs to claim compliance with the GIPS standards and the industry best practices on how to navigate through these.
+Watch On-Demand.

 ACA Performance Services assists many different OCIOs in their efforts to claim compliance with the GIPS standards and ultimately become verified.
-If your firm is looking for more information into this effort, please contact Jason Millard or Christie Dillard Horsman for more information.
+If your firm is looking for more information into this effort, please contact Christie Dillard Horsman for more information.

 About the Author